antononcube/SystemModeling/Presentations/UseR!-Meetup-Boston-2020/README.md

 and the economic impact of [COVID-19](https://en.wikipedia.org/wiki/Coronavirus_disease_2019).

-Our focus is on the modeling strategy and techniques and how they can be implemented using R.
+Our focus is on the modeling strategy and techniques and how they can be implemented using R. (See \[AA1\].)

 Most of the examples used to illustrate the theoretical concepts and practical aspects will have graphics visualizations.
 The more important examples will have interactive interfaces.